Thinking of putting your money to work with Chocolate Finance? Here’s everything you need to know before diving in.

 - 🔄 Funds are sold from bond portfolios before transfer

-If you need instant cash for travel or emergencies, this delay can be inconvenient — especially compared to instant-access cards like YouTrip, which let you spend and withdraw immediately.
+If you need instant access to cash for travel or emergencies, this limitation matters — especially compared to a card like YouTrip, which lets you spend and top up instantly without delays.

 Is Chocolate Finance Still Safe?